ChrisW-priv/PersonalVault/zettelkasten/Matrix.md

-### What is a matrix
+> [!Definition]
 Matrix is a table of rows and columns containing data.
-Matrix is commonly used to describe information about changes to space called linear transformations.
+Matrix is commonly used to describe linear transformations.
+We often build matrix with [[Vector]] as it's column.
-Alongside [[Vector]] used in computer graphics and maths.

-### Notation
+## Notation
 Dimensions of matrix are often described with letters **m** and **n**.
 We often note matrix of size m, n.
 - m stands for number of rows
 - n stands for number of columns